PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_V2_OMOPV5_DRAFT_ETL_Conventions.md

 #### 1.13.1 Additional Notes

 -The Fact relationship table will be used to establish relationships between the organization and care site.
-(TBD)
+Sites should make the document the following relationships for care site in this table:

+Organization -> Care Site Specialty
+Organization -> Care Site
+Care Site Specialty -> Care Site

 * * *